AmazingAng/Clone0/eip_draft.md

 365f5f375f5f365f73bebebebebebebebebebebebebebebebebebebebe5af43d5f5f3e5f3d91602a57fd5bf3
 ```

 The length of the runtime code is `44` bytes, which reduced `1` byte from the previous Minimal Proxy Contract.
 Moreover, it replaced the `RETURNDATASIZE` and `DUP` operations with `PUSH0`, which saves gas and increase the readability of the code.
-In summary, the new Minimal Proxy Contract reduce `200` gas at deployment and `5` gas at runtime, while remain the same functionalities as the old one.
+In summary, the new Minimal Proxy Contract reduce `200` gas at deployment and `5` gas at runtime, while remaining same functionalities as the old one.

 ##  Backwards Compatibility